 EARA Partners Within NIH

-COSWD is grateful to our partners across NIH who serve on the EARA advisory committee and EARA working group to implement this initiative: the National Institute of General Medical Sciences *(NIGMS), the National Institute on Minority Health and Health Disparities (NIMHD), the Office of Acquisition and Logistics Management (OALM), the Office of Extramural Research (OER), and the Center for Scientific Review (CSR0.
+COSWD is grateful to our partners across NIH who serve on the EARA advisory committee and EARA working group to implement this initiative: the National Institute of General Medical Sciences *(NIGMS), the National Institute on Minority Health and Health Disparities (NIMHD), the Office of Acquisition and Logistics Management (OALM), the Office of Extramural Research (OER), and the Center for Scientific Review (CSR).
 We also collaborate with the OER and the CSR to provide support to RAIs during the grant application and peer review processes.
 Please see below for brief descriptions and links to their websites.

 Office of Extramural Research (OER)